Originally Published 11/15/2021

 Now, think about 2041 or 2061.
 What will technology look like?
 Will we be able to transport ourselves somewhere like in Star Trek?

 We talk a lot about creativity and curiosity around here.
-We obviously think it is pretty important but we aren’t the only ones.
+We think it is pretty essential, but we aren’t the only ones.

 Creativity is in demand!